dengsauve/advent-of-code-2025/README.md

 - 1,050,421,051,106,700 12 digit combinations per line. x200 lines = 210,084,210,221,340,000 possibilities.
 That ain't gonna fly.

 So kudos again to Eric for making a thought provoking exercise that tempts brute force, but requires more than that.

+## Day 4
+Fairly straightfoward check, though I did have to rework checking for blank spaces instead of checking for occupied spaces.

+Part 2, recursion is king, just keep calling the method and returning a modified floor and a count of how many rolls were removed until that amount returned is 0.

+Took me, what, 15 minutes in total, including a break to grab water while mulling the recursion.